Hey There And Welcome To The Accidental Chef.

 I’m JPLongland, the cook, creator, photographer and blogger behind The Accidental Chef.
 I live in London, UK.
 I’m on a mission to create great-tasting, simple, plant-based recipes using as much seasonal produce as possible.
 If you're on the journey to eating less meat or cutting out meat altogether, this is a place for you.

 About The Accidental Chef

-The Accidental Chef’s philosophy towards food is that seasonal, sustainable and simple produce is best, not only for the person (you and I, HELLO) cooking it but for the planet.
+The Accidental Chef’s philosophy towards food is that seasonal, sustainable and simple produce is best, not only for you and I but for the planet.
 Where possible the recipes here will be focused around the seasons and the ingredients that are in season.

 If you want...